Hate crime legislation in Croatia

 (4) The same punishment as referred to in paragraph 1 of this Article shall be inflicted on whoever publicly approves of, denies or grossly trivialises the crimes of genocide, crimes of aggression, crimes against humanity or war crimes, directed against a group of persons or a member of such a group on account of their race, religion, national or ethnic origin, descent or colour in a manner likely to incite to violence or hatred against such a group or a member of such a group.

-(5) The attempt of criminal offence referred to in paragraph 1 and 4 of this Article shall be punishable.
+(5) The attempt of a criminal offence referred to in paragraphs 1 and 4 of this Article shall be punishable.